lorenzomarini96/microcal_classifier/README.md

   -mlc , --classifier   Type of machine learning classifier for the k-cross validation.
   -lt , --latex         Print the table with the performance results written in LaTeX format.
 ```

 ```
 $ python3 main_wavelet_classifier.py -dp /home/lorenzomarini/Desktop/DATASETS_new/IMAGES/Mammography_micro/  -f db5 -l 4 -k 5 -mlc 'Random Forest' -lt True
 ```
 ## Method 2 (demo)
 - **step 1**) Open the jupyter notebook in the folder *notebook*
 - **step 2**) Download the image data set from [Google Drive](https://drive.google.com/drive/folders/1wqp1YIcqSaoChZd7k7ikwylRFGIarKa6?usp=sharing).
-- **Step 4**) To perform CNN analysis: open the notebook , follow the step in the notebook and work interactively.
+- **Step 4**) To perform CNN analysis: open the notebook CNN_DEMO.ipynb, follow the step in the notebook and work interactively.
-- **Step 5**) To perfor ML analysis: open the notebook  , follow the step in the notebook and work interactively.`
+- **Step 5**) To perfor ML analysis: open the notebook  ML_WAVELET_DEMO.ipynb, follow the step in the notebook and work interactively.`

 ## Requirements